b20n/b20n.github.io/_posts/1970-01-01-things-other-people-said.md

 date: 1970-01-01
 ---

+Franz Kafka, _The Great Wall of China_:

+> The farther one descends among the lower schools the more, naturally enough,
+> does one find teachers' and pupils' doubts of their own knowledge vanishing,
+> and superficial culture mounting sky-high around a few precepts that have been
+> drilled into people's minds for centuries, precepts which, though they have
+> lost nothing of their eternal truth, remain eternally invisible in this fog of
+> confusion.

 Donald Knuth, "The Errors of TEX":

 > At the end of almost every day between March 29, 1978 and March 29, 1980, I